 Amidst declining enrollment, public institutions must also navigate likely declines in state funding.
 The immediate economic impact of the pandemic forced several states to reduce funding for higher education institutions in this fiscal year and several other states relied on federal CARES Act funding to avoid larger cuts.
 With the outlook for additional federal aid uncertain, larger cuts are possible in many states.

-Student Financial Aid & Affordability
+Student Financial Aid and Affordability

 Disruption caused by the pandemic has impacted both existing students as well as graduating high school senior’s ability to receive and manage financial aid.
 The Department of Education has compiled guidance and FAQ about federal student aid programs and what flexibility might be available to support students and institutions.